haseeb-cb/fundamentals-of-gis/Content/5_Theory.md

 # Theory 5: Digital Elevation Model, Hillshade, and raster overlay analysis

 ## Digital Elevation Model (DEM)
-A digital elevation model (DEM) is a three-dimensional representation of the Earth's surface that is created using elevation data.
+There are various ways to represent three dimensional surfaces in GIS, including contour maps (which you may have seen before) and Digital Elevation Models.
+A Digital Elevation Model (DEM) is a three-dimensional representation of the Earth's surface that is created using elevation data.
 It is a digital representation of the topography of a particular area, typically displayed as a grid of elevation values.

 ![](https://github.com/rowan8k/fundamentals-of-gis/blob/master/Assets/5_Theory/5_Theory_DEM_finland.png?raw=true)